2022-2023 Undergraduate & Graduate Catalog

-All candidates are expected to complete the two foundation courses, CIS 500 and CIS 501 for a total of six credits.
+All candidates are expected to complete two foundation courses, CIS 500 and CIS 511, for a total of four credits.
 However, a placement exam can be taken to demonstrate proficiency in the topics covered by the foundation courses.
-A successful score on the placement exam will result in waiving the requirement of the foundation courses (33 credits are still required for the degree and may be achieved through taking additional electives).
+A successful score on the placement exam will result in waiving the requirement of one or both of the foundation courses (33 credits are still required for the degree and may be achieved through taking additional electives).

 - CIS 500 - Fundamentals of Software Practice (3 credits)